pedrotski/CS-GO-Zombie-Escape-Public/README.md

 # CS-GO-Zombie-Escape-Public
-A ready to go Zombie Escape install you can copy to your CS GO server.
+A ready to go Zombie Escape base install you can copy to your CS GO server.

 It includes:
-* Sourcemod
+* Sourcemod 1.10
-* Metamod
+* Metamod 1.11
+* Stripper
 * Chat Hud Countdown Translator Anubis-Edition
 * Fix-Hint-Color-Messages-CSGO
-* Sm-Zombiereloaded-3-Franug-Anubis-Edition
-* Zr-Grenade-Effects-Anubis-Edition
-* Zr-Beacon-Last-human-Anubis-Edition
-* Zr-Leader2-Anubis-Edition
-* Zr-Thirdperson-Mirror-Csgo-Anubis-Edition
-* EntWatch_DZ
-* MapMusic_DZ Dhook SoundLib2
-* No Bots Enforcer
+* Dhooks
-* Anti Stuck
+* Arms Fix
 * ZR Classfix
+* CSGO Fixes
+* BSP Custom Whitelist

-Download maps from here: http://www.gcgfast.com/csgo/maps/ And then place them in your csgo/maps directory.
+Download maps from here: https://www.gcgfast.com/csgo/maps/ And then place them in your csgo/maps directory.